recogito/recogito.github.io/local-dev-setup-log.md

 - ✅ Automatic secret rotation without code changes

 **Note**: Local development keys from `supabase start` change every time, so don't use 1Password for `.env.local` - just keep placeholders and fill them in from the `supabase start` output each time.

+---

+## Known Issues (For Future GitHub Issues)

+### Issue #1: Document Upload UI Doesn't Refresh After Upload

+**Date Discovered**: 2025-10-06

+**Repository**: `recogito-client` (frontend issue)

+**Description**: After successfully uploading a document to a project, the UI doesn't refresh to show the newly uploaded document.
+The upload completes successfully in the backend (file is stored, database record created, project link established), but the frontend doesn't update the document list.

+**Symptoms**:
+- Upload progress indicator completes
+- Upload appears successful
+- Document doesn't appear in the project's document list
+- Refreshing the page (Cmd+R / Ctrl+R) shows the uploaded document
+- Navigating away and back to the project also shows the document

+**Backend Verification**:
+All backend operations complete successfully:
+- ✅ Document stored in Supabase Storage (`documents` bucket)
+- ✅ Database record created in `documents` table
+- ✅ Project-document relationship created in `project_documents` table
+- ✅ Storage object created in `storage.objects` table

+**Root Cause**:
+React query/state cache is not being invalidated after upload completion.
+The upload handler needs to trigger a re-fetch of the documents list.

+**Workaround**:
+1. Refresh the browser page after upload, OR
+2. Navigate away from the project and back

+**Suggested Fix**:
+In the document upload handler (likely in `recogito-client/src/apps/*/` or `src/backend/`), add query invalidation after successful upload to trigger a refetch of the project's document list.

+**Testing Steps to Reproduce**:
+1. Log in as a test user with project creation permissions (e.g., professor@example.com)
+2. Create a new project or open an existing project
+3. Upload a document (any PDF, image, or text file)
+4. Wait for upload to complete
+5. Observe that the document doesn't appear in the list
+6. Refresh the page - document now appears

+**Impact**: Low - workaround is simple (page refresh), but degrades UX

+**Priority**: Medium - Should be fixed for better user experience